Exploring Zion National Park

 Elevation Gain - There’s not much elevation gain to this hike, but a lot of descent.
 Walking down the river will result in a 2,000ft drop, but you will hardly notice it.
 This trail is plenty hard even with the advantage of walking downhill the whole way.

-Trailhead Location - You will hire a driver.
-We used Red Rock Shuttle.
-You will meet in Springdale.
+Trailhead Location - We used the Red Rock Shuttle, and we met in Springdale.
 Park at the Zion Visitor Center lot for free and just walk over to Springdale.
 It takes 5ish minutes.
 Your driver will take you up to Chamberlain Ranch.
-From there, you will walk 16+ miles down the Virgin River to catch the free Zion Shuttle at the Temple of Sinawava (before it stops for the day - you are on the clock to avoid an extra 7 mile walk on the road in the dark) back to the Visitor Center parking lot.
+From there, you will walk 16+ miles down the Virgin River to catch the free Zion Shuttle at the Temple of Sinawava back to the Visitor Center parking lot.
+You are on the clock to avoid an extra 7 mile walk on the road in the dark, and need to get to the trailhead before the shuttle stops for the day.

 Return to Map